Graduate Certificates

 Core courses which are required with the certification program include:

 The coursework also includes a practicum in an agency suitable to the individual's interest or research project.
-Students must complete 15 credit hours of study including a minimum of three credit hours of practicum/research, to earn the certificate.
+Students must complete 15 credit hours of study including a minimum of three credit hours of Capstone in Gerontology, to earn the certificate.

 For more information, contact: